danysz/airlock-sdk-android/README.md

 	AirlockManager.getInstance().getRootFeatures()
 	````

-## Setting device user groups
+## Adding the Debug UI and setting device user groups
-In development only, you specify user groups that are associated with features.
-Each feature is associated with one or more user groups.
-The SDK provides a user interface that allows you to associate your device with these user groups.
+The Airlock SDK provides a useful user interface for development purposes, showing a wide range of information as well as allowing debug actions.
+Especially important are 'feature groups'.
+While features are in development mode, feature are exposed through 'user groups' that are associated with features.
+The user interface provided by the SDK allows development users to associate their device with these user groups, so that they can view the features as ON, without exposing the features in production.
+Without setting user groups in the Airlock console, and in the app, no feature in the 'development' stage will be visible to the application.

 ![](UserGroups.jpg)